About Us

 Om Shaantih Shaantih Shaantih |

-As the world consists of many sensual and worldly pleasures.
-In many ways, we run our lives under the influence of those worldy pleasures and sense disers.
-As the senses are heaving dominated by the ignorant mind or vice versa, we are unable to see true reality.
+The world offers many sensual pleasures.
+Often, our lives are run by these pleasures and desires.
+Because our senses are dominated by an ignorant mind (or vice versa), we are unable to see true reality.

-Illusionary and ignorant life may seem pleasing and comforting but it's never fulfilling and satisfying.
+Illusion may seem pleasing and comforting, but it is never truly fulfilling or satisfying.

-Now the question comes, how can we overcome it and live in boundless possibility?
+So how do we overcome this and live in boundless possibility?

-When we build a constant practice of enquiring what we are truly looking for, this becomes a long-lasting solution for ignorance.
+When we build a constant practice of self-inquiry—when we genuinely ask what we are truly looking for—we begin the journey out of ignorance.

 We hope you consider joining us for a 200-hour yoga teacher training in Rishikesh.
-It would be an honor to have you join us.
+It would be an honor to welcome you.

 anil-chaudhary